Shaike Levi: Entertainment career

-During his military service, Levy served in the IDF band at the Gadna and then at the Central Command Band.
+During his military service, Levy served in the IDF band at the Gadna and then in Lehakat Pikud Merkaz.
 Shortly after his discharge in 1960, he joined the band "The Small Hours Club" in Safed.
 Levi was accepted to the Cameri Theater and played a small role in a play called "The Twelfth Night" but when Naomi Polani formed the musical group HaTarnegolim (התרנגולים lit.
 The Roosters), Levi preferred it over the Cameri.
 Levy says that he hadn't studied acting or voice coaching and that Naomi Polani was like a school to the group.

 In 1962 Levy acted in his first movie role as an 'enemy pilot' in the film Sinaia (סיניה), which was based on an actual event from the Suez Crisis where a Bedouin baby was brought to Israel by an army medic after her mother had been accidentally injured by Israeli forces during the fighting.
 Following military service in entertainment units, Levi joined HaTarnegolim and afterwards joined the HaGashash HaHiver trio in late 1963.
 The team staged ll comedy acts and participated in ll films along with numerous festivals, musical recordings, and television performances during a time span of 40 years.

 From 1993 to 1999 Levy headed Israeli Artists' Association and in 1996 he came out with a biographical book titled Sipurim Im Rotev (סיפורים עם רוטב lit.
 'Stories With Sauce'), which included songs and cooking recipes.
 In 1999 he released his first solo album, "Shaike Levi."

 Between 2003-2006 Levy portrayed Elvis Ben-David in Israeli productions based on the adaptation of the Mexican telenovela El Amor no es como lo pintan ("Love is Not as They Paint It") and also appeared in a solo stage act (Yeshayahu Chapter 2) and participated in a children's musical tape (Bamboni Ein Kamoni).